 - 10.1.
 Clause 15.3(d) of the Agreement makes it clear mobility is to be regarded favourably for the purposes of the Performance Development Process.
-Employers should, in assessing whether an Employee has achieved their Progression Criteria, ensure the Employee is not disadvantaged in their progression outcome merely as a result of moving roles within the VPS or participating in mobility initiatives detailed in clause 15 of the Agreement (subject to the express exclusions in clause 29.5 of the Agreement). - 10.2.
+Employers should, in assessing whether an Employee has achieved their Progression Criteria, ensure the Employee is not disadvantaged in their progression outcome merely as a result of moving roles within the VPS or participating in mobility initiatives detailed in clause 15 of the Agreement (subject to the express exclusions in clause 31.4 of the Agreement). - 10.2.
 The formal feedback stages of the Performance Development Process should consider all of the roles performed during the Performance Cycle to ensure the Performance Review is fair and meaningful.
 This process may require input and involvement from multiple managers across VPS Employers. - 10.3.
-Where an Employee is moving to a temporary new role with another Department or Agency covered by the Agreement and is not returning to their substantive position before the end of the Performance Cycle, it is recommended the End of Cycle Performance Review be undertaken before the Employee commences the temporary new role. - 10.4.
-To be eligible for progression or a top of grade or value range payment the Employee must have been continuously employed in the VPS in one or more roles classified at the same grade or value range (without a negotiated salary increase within the performance cycle) for twelve (12) months or more at the end of the Performance Cycle (30 June).
-Any role classified at the same grade or value range working within the VPS, whether worked with the same or different Employer covered by the Agreement, will count towards meeting the twelve-month eligibility requirement.
+Where an Employee is moving to a temporary new role with another Department or Agency covered by the Agreement and is not returning to their substantive position before the end of the Performance Cycle, it is recommended the Performance Review be undertaken before the Employee commences the temporary new role so that contribution and achievements are recorded against the role they were performing prior to moving. - 10.4.
+To be eligible for progression or a top of Grade or Value Range payment the Employee must have been continuously employed in the VPS in one or more roles classified at the same Grade or Value Range (without a negotiated salary increase within the performance cycle) for twelve (12) months or more at the end of the Performance Cycle (30 June).
+Any role classified at the same Grade or Value Range working within the VPS, whether worked with the same or different Employer covered by the Agreement, will count towards meeting the twelve-month eligibility requirement.